Religious Education is OUTSTANDING at BJR CofE

 - RE has a high profile within the curriculum and forms a minimum of 10% of weekly lessons.
 Monitoring of planning and lesson observations show that the needs of all learners are met.

-- The RE curriculum provides children with rich and varied opportunities to develop their knowledge and understanding of the Christian faith.
+- The RE curriculum, which follows the Southwark Diocese RE Programme of Study, provides children with rich and varied opportunities to develop their knowledge and understanding of the Christian faith.
 Visits to the church have increased and wider educational visits enrich RE teaching, for example;

 - Visits to local churches